-As mentioned earlier, there are also certain system preferences that should be configured for optimal security, such as Bluetooth settings.
+As mentioned earlier, there are also certain system preferences that CIS suggests should be configured for optimal security, such as Bluetooth settings.
 With Mosyle Manager, you can turn off Bluetooth capabilities remotely and in bulk across your fleet, which helps create a less susceptible environment.
-If it’s necessary for Bluetooth to be on for certain activities, it’s recommended that the Mac computer is not in discoverable mode, which decreases the change that an authorized user accesses.
+If it’s necessary for Bluetooth to be on for certain activities, CIS recommends that the device is not in discoverable mode, which decreases the chance that an authorized user can access it.

 Another way to ensure security is to take advantage of macOS’ encryption capabilities, such as FileVault.
 This keeps your system’s data safe, so make sure to configure this properly and encrypt any sensitive data.
 Learn how to configure security and privacy settings in Mosyle Manager using our Mac deployment guide.

 You can also configure login screen settings and Wi-Fi settings in Mosyle Manager.
 Ensuring that the private information of your end-users, such as students, is also very important.
 Discover more about identity management here.